Marudi is a quiet town in Sarawak famous for its kueytiaw noodles.

 Who was Claude Champion de Crespigny?

 An initial Google search of Claude Champion de Crespigny will lead you to Wikipedia page describing a British soldier and polo player.
+(This de Crespigny, however, committed suicide in 1910 at the age of 37.)

 He joined the Royal Navy in 1844 and became a fellow of the Royal Geographical Society of Great Britain.